alpenkind/alpenkind/README.md

  & now I'm here, learning _Web development_.

-- 🌱 I’m currently learning Web development at Coding Bootcamps Europe
+- 🌱 I’m currently learning Web development at Coding Bootcamps Europe.

 - ⚡ Fun fact: In my time off-work you either find me outside on my bike or at a hike.